 In evaluating the entries, the judges look to determine whether the reporting is accurate and fair, easily understood by the targeted audience, and contributes to a healthy public debate over population and reproductive health.
-Eligible works for this year's contest were published or aired between September 1, 2010 and August 31, 2011.
-The winners will receive their award in New York City, NY at a dinner held in January 2012.
+Eligible works for this year's contest were published or aired between September 1, 2012 and August 31, 2013.

 November 29, 2012

 Washington, DC-- This past year world population reached the 7 billion mark.
 This major milestone generated a renewed focus on population and population-related issues.
 The recipients of the 33rd annual Global Media Awards made a significant contribution to public discussion and understanding of that important milestone.
 The Population Institute is proud to recognize these individuals and news outlets for their journalistic excellence and the valuable insights that they provided.

 Kenneth Weiss, a Los Angeles Times staff writer, will receive the Best Article or Series of Articles award for his series Beyond 7 Billion.
 Weiss traveled across Africa and Asia to document the causes and consequences of rapid population growth.
 The series explored the many population-related challenges facing the world, and focused on the lives, prospects, and wellbeing of the 222 million women in the developing world who want to avoid a pregnancy, but who are not using a modern method of birth control.
 In his travels Weiss was accompanied by staff photographer Rich Loomis.